Differentiated Instruction: 9 Differentiated Curriculum And Instruction Strategies For Teachers

 How can teachers differentiate instruction?

-Carol Ann Tomlinson identified four strategies to implement differentiated instruction within the classroom:
+Carol Ann Tomlinson identified four methods to implement differentiated instructional strategies within the classroom:

 1. Content